oneeve8/kobble-data/content/tutorialnarrative3.md

 But, if you just want to cut a single item quickly, there is another way to do it simply by long tapping the item and tapping cut.

-If you cut or copy, then the paste option will appear the ne.
+If you cut or copy, then the paste option will appear the next time you long tap.
 If you tap paste, the last item that you cut or copied will be pasted by tapping it.

 Item: Cut Copy Edit
 Track: Copy Share